 - The cover is soft and is woven together with Celliant, a unique fiber that is said to improve sleep and athletic performance.
 (It’s a good idea to do your own research to see how you feel about these claims.)

-- First, there is a 1.5” layer of graphite-gel memory foam.
+- First, there is a 1.5” layer of graphite-gel memory foam, which provides great body contouring, pressure relief, and cooling.

-- This is followed by 1” of a latex-like comfort foam.
+- This is followed by 1” of a latex-like comfort foam that prevents sleepers from sinking in too far into the mattress.

 - Next, there is 1” of a transitional performance foam.

-- Finally, the base layer is 6.5” of a high-density support foam.
+- Finally, the base layer is 6.5” of a high-density support foam, which is pretty standard for all-foam mattresses.

-- The cover is infused with Thermogel to help with cooling.
+- The cover is infused with Thermogel to help with cooling but doesn’t affect the overall feel of the mattress significantly.

-- From the soft side down, there are first 3” of a copper-infused memory foam.
+- From the soft side down, there are first 3” of a copper-infused memory foam, which is very soft and contours very well to the curves of the body.

-- On the firm side, there is 1” of copper-infused memory foam.
+- On the firm side, there is 1” of copper-infused memory foam, which is the same material on the top of the soft side of the mattress.

 - They both have soft covers, and they each use materials that boast special properties.
-The Layla has Thermogel, which is cool to the touch.
-The Bear has Celliant, which may help with recovery and blood flow.
+The Layla has Thermogel, which is cool to the touch, and the Bear has Celliant, which may help with recovery and blood flow.

-- The soft side of the Layla has a thicker comfort layer than the Bear.
-This means Layla will probably be a better choice for side sleepers.
+- The soft side of the Layla has a thicker comfort layer than the Bear, which means Layla will probably be a better choice for side sleepers.

-- Also, because of this thick comfort layer, you will sink into the Layla and sleep “in” the mattress.
-That said, the soft upper layer is fast to respond, so you get good pressure relief without feeling stuck.
+- Also, because of this thick comfort layer, people will sink into the Layla and sleep “in” the mattress.
+That said, the soft upper layer is fast to respond, so people will get good pressure relief without the feeling of getting stuck in the mattress.

-- The Bear doesn’t let you sink in too far because there is only a 1” comfort layer.
-If you prefer to sleep “on” the mattress, the Bear is the better choice.
+- The Bear doesn’t let people sink in too far because there is only a 1” comfort layer.
+If people prefer to sleep “on” the mattress, the Bear is the better choice.

 - Bear should be more breathable because of the Celliant cover and the graphite-gel.
-You should be sleeping cooler on the Bear.
+People should be sleeping cooler on the Bear most likely.

 Firmness and Feel Differences

-The Bear felt like a 6.5 out of 10 in terms of firmness, or about average.
+The Bear felt like a 6.5 out of 10 in terms of firmness, or about average of the mattresses tested on this website.
 The soft side of the Layla felt like 5.5 (softer than average), and the firm side felt like an 8 (firmer than average).

-On the Bear, I feel best when I am on my back.
+On the Bear, I feel best when I am on my back because of the body contouring and general level of support.
 Since it is medium-firm, this does not surprise me.
-On my side, I feel some pressure on my shoulder and hips, but not too much.
-On my stomach, I need a bit more support.
+On my side, I feel some pressure on the shoulder and hips, but not too much, so it is a decent match in that position.
+On my stomach, I need a bit more support and would probably want a firmer mattress overall.

-In terms of feel, the Bear has more of a balanced foam feel.
-The comfort layer isn’t very thick, so you don’t sink into the mattress too far.
-It is quite easy to move around, and it feels more like you sleep “on” the mattress.
+In terms of feel, the Bear has more of a balanced foam feel that has some memory foam and latex-like qualities.
+The comfort layer isn’t very thick, so people won’t sink into the mattress too far.
+It is quite easy to move around, and it feels more like people will sleep “on” the mattress rather than “in” the mattress.

-The Layla has more of a classic memory foam feel where you really sink into the mattress.
-The comfort layer on the soft side is very thick, so you sleep more “in” the mattress.
+The Layla has more of a classic memory foam feel where people really sink into the mattress.
+The comfort layer on the soft side is very thick, so people sleep more “in” the mattress rather than “on” it.

 See what I thought of the Bear’s firmness and feel in the video below.

-Watch what I thought of the soft, classic memory foam feel of the Layla mattress.
+Watch what I thought of the soft, classic memory foam feel of the Layla mattress with the video below.

 Motion Transfer Differences

-Between the two mattresses, I think the Layla handles motion transfer better.
-Memory foam is often quite good at isolating the motion you may feel when your partner moves around.
+Between the two mattresses, the Layla definitely handles motion transfer better.
+Memory foam is often quite good at isolating the motion people may feel when their partner moves around, and the Layla has a thick layer of soft memory foam on top of the soft side.

-That is definitely the case here, which means Layla is probably the better mattress for couples.
+That is definitely the case here, which means Layla is probably the better mattress for couples who don’t want to be disturbed by their partner’s movements.

 See how the Bear mattress handles motion transfer in the video below.

-Now, see how well the thick memory foam layer of Layla cuts down on motion transfer.
-If you sleep with a partner, this is the way to go.
+Now, see how well the thick memory foam layer of Layla cuts down on motion transfer with the video below.

 Edge Support Differences